aurora-is-near/doc.aurora.dev/docs/aurora-cloud/chain.md

 ---
-title: "Dedicated Blockchains"
+sidebar_label: Launch your chain (Aurora Chain)
 sidebar_position: 1
 ---

-# Aurora Chains
+# Aurora Chain

-Aurora Chains are dedicated EVM-compatible blockchains built on top of the NEAR Protocol.
-They are your own instance of Aurora – every Aurora Chain is based upon the Aurora smart contract, also called [Aurora Engine](/getting-started/aurora-engine).
+Aurora Chain is a dedicated EVM-compatible blockchain built on top of the NEAR Protocol.
+It is your own instance of Aurora – every Aurora Chain is based upon the Aurora smart contract, also called [Aurora Engine](/getting-started/aurora-engine).
 It provides you with a customized and dedicated blockchain environment.

 Benefits include: